EpicGateway/postman-collections/README.md

 ### Get Started

-1. Import the Postman collections into PostMan.
+1. Import the Postman collections into Postman.

 2. Update your Postman Environment to include these variables: